Serhiy1/Cloud-computing-coursework---piazza/README.md

     - `./testing` Contains all the test code

     The `dist` folder contains the transpiled javascript that is run by node.

-6. Selecting the test setup
-    - Adhoc testing during the development is done with the postman clone thunder client
-    - The `jest`, `supertest`, `cross-env` packages are used for the structured testing.
-These where selected as recommendations from the following [guide](https://www.freecodecamp.org/news/how-to-test-in-express-and-mongoose-apps/).
-    - The guide was modified with the use of `mongodb-memory-server`

 ### Running the app locally.